-Particulars As at March 31, 2021 As at March 31, 2020 Weighted Average duration 2 years 11 to 14 years
+Particulars As at March 31, 2022 As at March 31, 2021 Weighted Average duration 2 years 2 years

 The expected rate of return on plan assets is based on market expectation at the beginning of the year.
 The rate of return on risk free investments is taken as reference for this purpose.